ablaom/AreAutomaticsMoreFuelEfficient/README.md

    sample size is small, I shall look to my second method for confirmation.

-7. *t-test.* For it to be an exact test, Welch t-test requires that we assume the underlying pdfs are normal, although it has been empirically observed that the test is somewhat robust to deviations to normality.
-In fact strictly positive-valued continuous data cannot be perfectly normal and previous experience suggests the data will be skewed and that a log transformation would probably make the data more normal.
+7. *t-test.* For it to be an exact test, Welch t-test requires that we assume the underlying pdfs are normal.
+The test is somewhat robust to deviations to normality, but only provided the sample size is reasonable (say, more than 50).
+In fact, positive-valued continuous data cannot be perfectly normal and previous experience suggests the data will be skewed and that a log transformation would probably make the data more normal.
 However, with such a